How to timebox a task to the calendar · 0:20

 In the main kanban view as well as in focus mode, the task will display the actual and planned times for that specific day.

 However, if you click on the task and open up the whole task card, you'll be viewing the cumulative totals for all the actual and planned times for all instances of that task.

-Moving a task to a different day column · 7:00
+Moving a scheduled task to a different day's column · 7:00

 If you move a task to a different day column, the associated working session will be removed.
 Since your schedule can vary day by day, it doesn't make sense to move the working session forward by 24 hours.
-Instead, we recommend timeboxing the task again.
+Instead, we recommend timeboxing the task again on the new day.

-If you'd rather do this in one fell swoop, you can instead move the working session on the calendar or from the working session pop-out container.
+If you'd rather do this in one fell swoop, you can instead move the working session on the calendar or from the working session popout.

 Moving a working session to a different day · 7:21

 If a task has a working session and you move that working session to a different day on the calendar view, the associated task will also move to that day.